 Adding Splice Bridge to Ableton

-To add Bridge to Ableton, first make sure that you have installed Splice Bridge via the Tools section of the Splice desktop application.
-Then follow the instructions below, depending on which OS you're running.
+To add Bridge to Ableton, first make sure that you have installed Splice Bridge: How Do I Install Splice Bridge?

 Mac